Trafford Centre: Genesis

 In 1922 the Manchester Ship Canal Company purchased 2000 acre of the former de Trafford family estate intending to develop it for industrial uses, mirroring the success of the existing Trafford Park estate.
-By the time that Trafford Park's industry began to decline in the 1960s one 300 acre parcel of land would remain undeveloped.
+By the time that Trafford Park's industry began to decline in the 1960s one 300 acre parcel of land had remained undeveloped.

-The Peel Group had begun developing retail parks around the North West of England in the early 1980s and had initially earmarked the future Trafford Centre site as a location for a new retail park.
+The Peel Group had begun developing retail parks around the North West of England in the early 1980s and had initially earmarked the future Trafford Centre site as a potential location for a new retail park.
 Its Chairman, John Whittaker was made aware of the site in 1984 and realised that it would be suitable for a large indoor shopping mall similar to the Metro Centre in Gateshead.

 I had a look at it and said this isn’t a retail park, this is a Metro.
 This is really the right location for a Metro.